 Deadly Fentanyl Deception

 Fentanyl is inexpensive to make illegally, so dealers can make a bigger profit on the streets by disguising it as the higher priced oxycodone.

 Cashing In On Cancer

-Counterfeit pharmaceuticals is big business.
 Fueled by easy internet sales, global supply routes, and minimal punishments, counterfeit prescription drugs have become an exploding industry worth over $75 billion a year worldwide.
-Cancer medicines are often targeted because they return big profits, are a fast growing segment, and patients are often desperate.
+Counterfeit pharmaceuticals is big business, and not always steered by narcotics.

 Which Drugs are Targeted?